STMicroelectronics/stm32-mw-ipl/Readme.md

 ## Introduction

-This document is a quick guide that introduces ***STM32 Image Processing Library*** and provides advises about the preparation and the usage of the *STM32 Image Processing Library* in real applications.
+This document is a quick guide that introduces ***STM32 Image Processing Library*** and provides advise about the preparation and the usage of the *STM32 Image Processing Library* in real applications.

 *STM32 Image Processing Library* (in short, ***STM32IPL***) is a C software library for ***STMicroelectronics STM32 MCUs*** that provides specific functionalities that help the development of visual analysis applications.